Ababai7122/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-create_local_variable` | Creates a new local variable named `BETTY` 7-create_global_variable` | Creates a new global variable named `HOLBERTON 8-true_knowledge` | Prints the result of the addition of 128 with the value stored in the environment variable `TRUEKNOWLEDGE`, followed by a new line
+8-true_knowledge` | Prints the result of the addition of 128 with the value stored in the environment variable `TRUEKNOWLEDGE`, followed by a new line
+9-divide_and_rule` | Prints the result of `POWER` divided by `DIVIDE`, followed by a new line